StefanScherer/choco-docker-machine/MAINTENANCE.md

     choco uninstall docker-machine
     docker-machine // shouldn't work

-#### 5. Upload the package
+#### 5. Push the package

-> **CAUTION:** You can upload a version only once (chocolatey does not
-> allow overwriting packages).
-Therefore be careful since you can do
-> this step only once without changing `<version>` string.
-Note, you _can_
-> upload multiple times until the package has been approved.
+You need your API key to push Chocolatey packages.
 Go to http://chocolatey.org and log in.

-Click **Upload** tab.
+Go to your account settings and show your API key.

+Copy the example command with your key

+    choco apiKey -k your-api-key -source https://chocolatey.org/

-Choose the binary.
+Push the package

-Review the version number and details.

-Hit "Upload" button.
+    choco push docker-machine.0.5.0.nupkg

+While in moderation you can push the package again to fix errors in the description or installation script etc.

 #### 6. Approval Process